thinkitdata/riscv-fpga/2-linux-toolchain-build.md

 Once installed launch it and this is the console you should see:
 ![image](https://user-images.githubusercontent.com/8312541/132576783-59ea90e4-c32a-4f97-b6d8-6c94ceb5b498.png)

-In mobaxterm settings -> Configuration -> x11 -> **set OpenGL Acceleration to: Hardware
+In mobaxterm settings -> Configuration -> x11 -> **set OpenGL Acceleration to: Hardware**
 ![image](https://user-images.githubusercontent.com/8312541/132580412-290d6166-2765-42c5-977d-0befb85084bd.png)
+**Notice that in the yellow circle on the above image that the X11 display is the IP address of your Windows host.**